 Advising superyacht project rescue consultants on issues arising out of the construction of two 100m private yacht projects.
 Speaker at the Superyacht Design Symposium at Palm Beach, Florida US 2011.

-- Many congratulations to Kim Franklin QC on her appointment as committee member of International Chamber of Commerce’s (ICC’s) Arbitration programme.
+- Kim Franklin QC appointed as committee member of ICC’s Arbitration programme

 - MBL Construction Law Conference 2018 – London